Wigwag (railroad): Design

 The earliest wigwags used by Pacific Electric Railway, built in the railroad's shops, were gear-driven, but proved difficult to maintain.
 The final design, first installed in 1914 at a busy crossing near Long Beach, California, utilized alternating electromagnets pulling on an iron armature.
 A red steel target disc, slightly less than 2 ft in diameter was attached, which served as a pendulum.
 There was a red light in the center of the target, and with each swing of the target a mechanical gong sounded.

 The new model, combining sight, motion and sound, was dubbed the magnetic flagman, and was manufactured by the Magnetic Signal Company of Los Angeles, California, though it is unclear exactly when production began.
 After the distinctive signals were installed, train and car collisions decreased at PE grade crossings.
 The signs became so common throughout the area that they were near-icons of Southern California motoring.
-Their popularity led to Magnetic Signal wigwags appearing at railroad crossings across the United States—including on Alaska's Copper River and Northwestern Railway and on several Hawaiian railroads—and across Canada, Mexico, and as far away as Australia.
-There are also photographs of the Magnetic Flagman in use in Europe.
+Their popularity led to Magnetic Signal wigwags appearing at railroad crossings across the United States—including on Alaska's Copper River and Northwestern Railway and on several Hawaiian railroads—and across Canada, Mexico, several countries in Europe, briefly in Japan, and as far away as Australia and New Zealand.